polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 # Firmware update

-This section explains how to update the firmware of a PicoKeys device using **PicoKeyApp**.
+This section explains how to update the firmware of a PicoKeys device using **PicoKey App**.

 Firmware updates modify the software running on the device and may affect available features and behavior.